kyle-annen/kyle-annen.github.io.old/_posts/2017-06-07-an-introduction-to-types-in-scala.markdown

 //> text: String = Scalabrasaurus
 ```

-# Wait, why are they useful?
+# Why Types Are Useful

 Let's try the same variable, type ascription and this time use an incorrect assignment.
 Let's use an integer.